IanToujou/Kazunya/documentation/docs/commands/economy/withdraw.md

 ## **Description**

-???
-Changelog Abstract
-    Released in version `1.1.0`.

-    No changes have been made since the first release.

 The withdraw command is used to withdraw money from your bank account and put it in your wallet.

 ## **Syntax**